malikmudassir/Quiz_App_MERN/Readme.md

 2. Install dependencies for both the client and server:

-cd mern-quiz-app
+cd quiz_app_mern
 cd client && npm install
-cd ../server && npm install 3.
-Run the development server:
+cd ../server && npm install

+3. Run the development server:

 cd server && npm start
 cd ../client && npm start

-3. Open your browser and navigate to http://localhost:3000 to access the Quiz App.
+4. Open your browser and navigate to http://localhost:3000 to access the Quiz App.

 License
 This project is licensed under the MIT License - see the LICENSE.md file for details.